ausmoons/Events/README.md

 - **Description:** Retrieves all events related to the specified repository.
 - **Response:** Status `200` with an array of events related to the repository ordered by their `id` in ascending order.

-To test the application from events folder run python manage.py runserver.
-You can run test by python manage.py test app .
-To run frontend go to cd .\frontend\ , after run npm run dev.
-Tests can be used by running npx cypress open